gurjeet29/Data_Science_Portfolio/ML/Readme.md

   - [Banglore House Price Prediction](https://github.com/gurjeet29/Data_Science_Portfolio/tree/main/ML/Banglore%20House%20Price%20Prediction): A model that predicts Bangalore house rate to help people to know about the prices of house in various places without the need of contacting different agents for the same.

   - [Zomato Predictive Analytics](https://github.com/gurjeet29/Data_Science_Portfolio/tree/main/ML/Zomato%20Predective%20Analysis): Zomato Predictive Analytics explores a sneak peek into the Zomato restaurants data and which might help answer a few important questions.

+  - [Adult Census Income Prediction](https://github.com/gurjeet29/Data_Science_Portfolio/tree/main/ML/Adult%20Census%20Income%20Prediction): The Goal is to predict whether a person has an income of more than 50K a year or not.
+This is basically a binary classification problem where a person is classified into the >50K group or <=50K group.